-Plied yarns can withstand stretching, weight, and abrasion or friction better than unplied yarns, thanks to the twist energy.
+Plied yarns can withstand stretching, weight, abrasion, or friction better than unplied yarn.
 The durability of the yarn gets enhanced further through plying because of the additional twist direction and layer.
 The more twists there are, the more the fibers are bound together and better tension and pressure distribution.

 Additionally, they create a structure that covers and protects most individual strands or fibers from light, wear and chemicals that would otherwise damage the yarn or your project.

 Consistent or Balanced